dekoza/mtgpl/docs/_sources/RTR.rst.txt

 :mtgtip:`Rest in Peace<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/3/7/37c2b1d1-faa0-40fd-82f4-216604ce7635.jpg?1562784882|https://scryfall.com/card/rtr/18/rest-in-peace?utm_source=api>`
-   When Rest in Peace enters the battlefield, exile all cards from all graveyards.
+   When Rest in Peace enters the battlefield, exile all graveyards.

    If a card or token would be put into a graveyard from anywhere, exile it instead.